Dinner with a Water View

 Let’s finish up closer to my home base in Richmond.
 You may remember the old Dockside Restaurant, which sat on the southern end of the Benjamin Harrison Bridge for many years.
 Well, the Dockside is gone, but in its place is Holy Mackerel (700 Jordan Point Road).

-I visited there recently and found it to be one of the coolest waterfront spots that I have discovered in the general Richmond area.
+When I visited, I found it to be one of the coolest waterfront spots that I have discovered in the general Richmond area.
 There’s nothing too pretentious about Holy Mackerel,” says Emily Casey, manager at this restaurant-with-a-brewery-connection.

 Emily explains that the restaurant was brought to Richmond by Florida brewer Bob Gordash.
 Last summer, in order to capitalize on the local dynamic craft brew market, Bob purchased the old and vacant Dockside Restaurant and opened Holy Mackerel.